-The Intake Manifold Runner Control (Swirl Control Valve) used on the 2015 MY 5.0L Mustang and F150 consists of a manifold mounted vacuum actuator and a PCM controlled electric solenoid.
+The Intake Manifold Runner Control (Charge Motion Control Valve) that has been used on vehicle programs with the 5.0L and 5.2L engines (Mustang and F150) since 2015 MY consists of a manifold mounted vacuum actuator and a PCM controlled electric solenoid.
 The linkage from the actuator attaches to the manifold butterfly plate lever for each bank.
 The IMRC actuator and manifold are composite/plastic with a single intake air passage for each cylinder.
-The passage has a butterfly valve plate that blocks most of the opening when actuated, leaving the top of the passage open to generate turbulence.
-The housing uses a return spring to hold the butterfly valve plates open.
+The passage has a butterfly valve plate that blocks most of the opening when actuated, leaving the top of the passage unblocked to generate turbulence.
+Vacuum holds the butterfly valve plates closed, the return spring opens the butterfly valve plates when vacuum is released.
 There is a monitor circuit for each bank to provide feedback to the PCM indicating butterfly valve plate position.